 FVRCP—Feline Viral Rhinotracheitis, Calicivirus, Panleukopenia This vaccine is to be given to all cats every 3 years following their kitten series (booster vaccines 3 weeks apart from 6-18 weeks of age) and a booster every 3 years.
 It is required at our hospital for all boarding, surgical and dental patients.

-Rabies—Per state law, this vaccine is to be given at 4 months of age, 12 months later and then every 3 years using a 3 year vaccine or annually using a 1 year vaccine.
-It is required at our hospital for all boarding, surgical and dental patients.
+Rabies— according to state law, this vaccine is to be given to your pet at 4 months of age, 12 months later and then every 3 years using a

 FeLV—Feline Leukemia Virus This vaccine is recommended for all outdoor and indoor/outdoor cats on an annual basis following kitten series vaccinations.
 After their initial kitten series, indoor cats and cats not exposed to indoor/outdoor cats do not need to receive this vaccine.